CarlieHamilton/Carlie-Portfolio/README.md

 ### Target audience
 ### Tech stack (e.g. html, css, deployment platform, etc)

-## Design
+## 🖌 Design

 ### Design process

+My initial ideas for the website were:

+- One column design - desktop mode possibly having a sidebar navigation
+- [Parallax image](https://alligator.io/css/pure-css-parallax/) at the top of the site (below navigation)
+- Navy blue background, with hot pink highlights/accents on the page.
+- The overall website having a professional feel but also unique and stand out with the colour pallet.

-I initially chose navy blue because it is my favourite colour and hot pink because that is the colour of my jumper.
+I chose navy blue because it is my favourite colour and hot pink because that is the colour of my jumper.
 I like to stand out in photos with my bright hot pink jumper, it has become a bit of a signature colour for me.

 ### Wireframes
 ### Personal logo (optional)
 ### Usability considerations

-## Planning
+## 🔍 Planning
 ### Project plan & timeline
-### Screenshots of Trello board(s)
+### Trello

-## Short Answer Q&A
+## 🕸 Short Answer Q&A
  - Include short answers to the following questions,
  - Describe key events in the development of the internet from the 1980s to today (max.
 150 words)
  - Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)